KuroiBiz/Zeon_Browser/README.md

-# 🌐 Zeon Browser – Lightweight Rust Web Browser for Linux
+# 🌐 Zyra Browser – Lightweight Rust Web Browser for Linux

-**Zeon Browser** is a lightweight, open-source web browser built with **Rust 🦀** and **Tauri 🪶** using the **WebKitGTK rendering engine**.
+**Zyra Browser** is a lightweight, open-source web browser built with **Rust 🦀** and **Tauri 🪶** using the **WebKitGTK rendering engine**.
 It is designed to run fast on **low-end Linux devices**, older laptops, and minimal systems where modern browsers often struggle.

-Unlike heavy Chromium-based browsers, **Zeon Browser focuses on simplicity, speed, and privacy**, making it ideal for users who want a fast and minimal browsing experience.
+Unlike heavy Chromium-based browsers, **Zyra Browser focuses on simplicity, speed, and privacy**, making it ideal for users who want a fast and minimal browsing experience.

 ---

-# 🚀 Why Zeon Browser?
+# 🚀 Why Zyra Browser?

 Most modern browsers assume powerful hardware.
 Many users still rely on modest machines with limited RAM and CPU power.

-**Zeon Browser solves this problem by staying lightweight and efficient.**
+**Zyra Browser solves this problem by staying lightweight and efficient.**

 Key advantages: